ChaoEcohydroRS/FlorenceFlood_UAVSAR_Repo/README.md

 ```
 Step2:
-Upload input metrics raster files (here, we used Cloud Optimized GeoTIFF, https://www.cogeo.org/), because we processed lots of raster data so that we prefer to use Google Cloud Storage(GCS, https://developers.google.com/earth-engine/Earth_Engine_asset_from_cloud_geotiff?hl=en).
+Upload input metrics raster files (here, we used Cloud Optimized GeoTIFF, please see detailed at https://www.cogeo.org/), because we processed lots of raster data so that we prefer to use Google Cloud Storage(GCS, https://developers.google.com/earth-engine/Earth_Engine_asset_from_cloud_geotiff?hl=en).
 Of course, you can upload to GEE assets instead of GCS.
 UploadUAVSARGeoTiff2CloudStorage.ipynb